davidmorford/BuildKit/Readme.md

 ## Xcode Project Templates

-Xcode projects created with the BuildKit Application or Static Library project templates
+Xcode projects created with the BuildKit Application or Static Library project templates.
+(Finish this up…)

 ### Libraries

+Should be created in the Libraries folder.
+I have a Vendors for libraries from others that I just drop into an empty BuildKit Library project and change the #import headers.

 ### Applications

+Can be created in any top level folder in the Projects root folder.
+I currently use Applications, Example, Catalogs and Tools.

 ## Known Issues